Amog-OS/AmogOS-Arch/README.md

 it includes yay aur helper by default

-it actually installs on baremetal since it's based on a BYOI (Build Your Own Iso) version of arco XFCE.
+it actually installs on baremetal since it's based on a ACLI (arch Linux calamares installer) and the default DE is XFCE4.

 uses XFCE4 (preconfigured.)